SemCSE-Multi: Multifaceted and Decodable Embeddings for Aspect-Specific and Interpretable Scientific Domain Mapping: Interactive Embedding and Decoding

 \subsection{t-SNE}

 To obtain low-dimensional visualizations of the embedding space, we use the t-SNE method \cite{vandermaaten08a}.
-The method begins by computing a pairwise distance matrix in the original high-dimensional space, which is converted into symmetric similarity probabilities $P$ that quantify how strongly two samples are related.
-It then optimizes low-dimensional coordinates $Y$ so that their corresponding similarity probabilities $Q$ mirror those from the high-dimensional space:

-This objective therefore ensures that points which are neighbors in the original embedding space remain close in the visualization, while unrelated points are pushed apart.
-For more details, see Appendix \ref{app:tsne}.
+The method begins by computing a pairwise distance matrix $A$ in the original high-dimensional space, which is converted into symmetric similarity probabilities $P$ that quantify how strongly two samples are related.
+It then optimizes low-dimensional coordinates $Y$ so that their corresponding similarity probabilities $Q$ mirror those from the high-dimensional space: This objective ensures that points which are neighbors in the original embedding space remain close in the visualization, while unrelated points are pushed apart.
+For details, see Appendix \ref{app:tsne}.